ravitemer/mcphub.nvim/doc/configuration.md

             port = 37373, -- The port `mcp-hub` server listens to shutdown_delay = 60 * 10 * 000, -- Delay in ms before shutting down the server when last instance closes (default: 10 minutes)
-            use_bundled_binary = false, -- Use local `mcp-hub` binary (set this to true when using build = "bundled_build.lua")
+            use_bundled_binary = false, -- Use local `mcp-hub` binary (set this to true when using build = "bundled_build.lua") mcp_request_timeout = 60000, --Max time allowed for a MCP tool or resource to execute in milliseconds, set longer for long running tasks

             ---Chat-plugin related options-----------------
             auto_approve = false, -- Auto approve mcp tool calls